cjoy/cs9318/notes/notes.md

 ## Logical Models
 * Main approaches to represent these cubes using:
   1. Relational DB Technology
-    * Start schema, snowflake schema, fact constellation
+       * Star schema, snowflake schema, fact constellation
   2. Multidimensional Technology
        * Just as multideminsional data cube
 ### Star Schema
 * A fact table in the middle connected to a set of dimension tables
 * Each dimension is represented by only one table, and each table contains a set of attributes.